wi110w/blog/blog-requirements.md

 6. The blog must support Firefox 22+, Chrome 25+, Opera 35+, Edge 38+, Safari 5+, IE 10+.
 7. The blog must support mobile platform, such as Android 4.0+ and iOS 10+
 8. The blog must support the current system for importing existing post.
+9. The blog must have user authorization such as entering username and password.
+10. The blog must support authorization via Google, Facebook or Twitter account.
+11. The blog must have user registration and have mandatory fields such as name, surname, e-mail, username, password.
+12. The password must have letters in lower- and uppercase, digits and wildcard characters ("* / _ #" etc).